 Commencement 2025

-The 130th Commencement Exercises of Church Divinity School of the Pacific will be held Saturday, May 24, at 10:30 AM Pacific Time in All Saints Chapel.
-The speaker and honorary degree recipient will be the Rt.
-Rev. Lucinda Ashby ’04, bishop of the Episcopal Diocese of El Camino Real.
+The 130th Commencement Exercises of Church Divinity School of the Pacific were held Saturday, May 24, at 10:30 AM Pacific Time in All Saints Chapel.
+The speaker (address transcript here) and honorary degree recipient was the Rt.
+Rev. Lucinda Ashby (MDiv ’04, DD ’25), bishop of the Episcopal Diocese of El Camino Real.

-The traditional Baccalaureate service for graduates and their families will be held Friday, May 23, at 4:30 PM Pacific Time in All Saints Chapel.
-The preacher will be the Rev. Katrina Olson, PhD.
-The Rev. Deborah Jackson, DMin, and the Rev. John Dwyer will concelebrate.
+The traditional Baccalaureate service for graduates and their families was held Friday, May 23, at 4:30 PM Pacific Time in All Saints Chapel.
+The preacher was the Rev. Katrina Olson, PhD.
+The Rev. Deborah Jackson, DMin, and the Rev. John Dwyer concelebrated the Holy Eucharist.

 Honorary Degree Recipient Biography